-I briefly touched on the 2 ways the base unit and "sensor unit" can be connected to each other earlier in the article.
-Wired and wireless.
+I briefly touched on the two ways the base unit and "sensor unit" can be connected to each other earlier in the article, wired and wireless.
 Both have their advantages and disadvantages.

 Wired connections have the advantage of having a constant connection, as well as not being influenced by the different obstacles and barriers that may influence a wireless signal.

 The technical difficulties of actually laying a cable, especially if the two devices are several hundred feet apart, combined with the labor and costs involved, can make this a tricky and expensive exercise.

 Wireless connections are becoming the standard for most mid-range to high-end home weather stations.
 The ability to place the sensors anywhere outside the home and seamlessly communicate with the base station without the need for cables or any additional installations makes them very appealing to most home users.